 Thanks so much to everyone who came along to my talk on ‘Egypt’s Lost Pyramid’, I hope you all enjoyed it.
 As promised, and as with my previous online talks, here’s a quick guide to resources online, further reading etc. should you wish to take your interest in any of the themes covered further.

 In 2017 an Egyptian Mission discovered a previously unknown pyramid at the site of Dahshur & it seemed the burial chamber was intact… I was lucky enough to visit to make a film when the tomb was opened.
 This is the story.

 First of all, my slides are here:

-The film this talk is partly based on, ‘Egypt’s Lost Pyramid’ was broadcast in the UK on Channel 4 in October 2019 and is available via All4 here.
+The talk is partly based on, ‘Egypt’s Lost Pyramid’ was broadcast in the UK on Channel 4 in October 2019 and is available via All4 here.
 It subsequently appeared on the Smithsonian Channel in North America as ”Mystery of the Lost Pyramid’, see here.
 UPDATE 19 August 2020: The film has now aired on SBS in Australia and is available for catch up via SBS On Demand here.

 The initial discovery of the pyramid by Dr Adel Okasha and his team from the ministry of Antiquities was reported in the press, see e.g. here.

 Somebody asked if I could post my list of Egyptian pharaohs from from the First Dynasty to the Thirtieth with dates and the location of their tombs where know.
 You’ll find it here. the list was put together in response to a question from Dan Snow about how many tombs there might be left to find, following the publication of my book, Searching for the Lost Tombs of Egypt.
 I discussed the issue with Dan on his History Hit podcast, which you can listen to here.